slangenbach/notebot/README.md

 Install NoteBot

-    poetry install
+    pip install -r requirements.txt

-Create a `.env` file in the root of the repo and insert your OpenAI API KEY
+_Optional_: Create a `.env` file in the root of the repo and insert your OpenAI API KEY

     OPENAI_API_KEY="sk-..."